mpilquist/graph-unions/README.template.md

 This is the same implementation as `unionFirst` except the final statement, which compares the size of the input to the size of the output.
 If they are the same, then we've done no merges and we return the result.
 Otherwise, we recurse on the output.

-This version works with our problematice example:
+This version works with our problematic example:

 ```scala mdoc
 println(unionRecursive(Vector(Graph(1 -> 2), Graph(3 -> 4), Graph(2 -> 3))))